LFhase/FeAT/README.md

 - `--predict_spurious`: indicates to evaluate the spurious feature learning;

 The running scripts fow DFR evaluation experiments can be found [here](./WILDS/scripts/feat_dfr.sh).

+## Tips
+- If you feel hard to tune even the last layer, why not try with our optimizer [PAIR](https://github.com/LFhase/PAIR) for OOD objectives! 😆😆😆

 ## Misc